Jeffrey Alexander Sterling: Personal life

 Sterling is married to Holly Sterling, a social worker.
 They met via Match.com.
 On their second date, they agreed to get married barefoot on the beach.
 They were married in Jamaica.

 Awards

 Sterling earned a national 2010 Anti-Fraud Award from the Blue Cross Blue Shield Association for helping break up a Medicare fraud ring, leading to estimated recoveries and savings of US$32 million.

+Sterling was awarded the 2019 Sam Adams Award.